mcarilli/CarND-Traffic-Sign-Classifier-P2-Solution/README.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My network has essentially the same structure as LeNet from the lab.
+My network, defined in the function `myLeNet()`, has essentially the same structure as LeNet from the lab.
 The only differences were the following:

 First, I modified the first layer to accept depth-3 (color) images instead of depth-1 images.
 Before:
 ```python